 Inducted: November 22, 2022

 Dr. Ron Pitblado researched vegetable pest management and taught thousands of students at the University of Guelph, Ridgetown Campus sharing his excitement for the development of insect and disease strategies for horticultural crops.
 He developed Beetcast to assist sugar beet production, TomCast for tomato production and helped develop the Ontario Weather Network.
-He had an unstoppable passion to investigate new possibilities for Ontario's fruit and vegetable industry.
+He had an unstoppable passion for investigating new possibilities for Ontario's fruit and vegetable industry.

 Dr. Ronald E. Pitblado was born on September 26th, 1946 in St. Catherines, son of Jack and Mabel (Foster) Pitblado.